What You’ll Learn 📊

 Measurement Cursors for selecting the data Range

-The recorder and vertical recorder offer two measurement cursors for the active graph on top labeled with for Start show time and for End show time.
-You can drag these cursors to select a certain region in two ways:
+The Recorder and Vertical Recorder provide two measurement cursors for the active graph at the top, labeled Start show time and End show time.
+You can drag these cursors to select a specific region in two ways:

 move mouse cursor to the first position of interest; click (measurement cursor appear on this position) and hold left mouse button and move (on mouse cursor appear measurement cursor and move whit him) to the second position of interest